Tank 432: Cast

 Neil Maskell makes a cameo as the voice of the announcer, and Nick Gillespie appears as the businessman.

 Production

 Writer-director Nick Gillespie had collaborated with executive producer Ben Wheatley on several films previously, including Kill List.
 Smiley had also appeared in that film.
 Besides Wheatley, Gillespie cited Clive Barker as an influence.
-Although the film was not meant to be deeply political, Gillespie used imagery reminiscent of the Abu Grahib Prison Scandal to subvert viewer expectations about the prisoners.
+Although the film was not meant to be deeply political, Gillespie used imagery reminiscent of the Abu Ghraib Prison Scandal to subvert viewer expectations about the prisoners.
 When they are revealed to be young women, Gillespie said it is meant to signify that "something's not quite right there".
 Of the film's plot, Gillespie said it was designed to allow viewers to come to their own conclusions, as he found it more interesting to offer clues than direct answers.

 Release

 Tank 432 premiered at the Fantasia International Film Festival on 23 July 2016.
 It was released on DVD in the UK on 22 August, and IFC Films released it to video on demand in the US on 25 November 2016.